How to Succeed in your Anesthesiology Rotation: Tips for Medical Students

 The anesthesiology rotation or clerkship is one of the most exciting and educational experiences you will have as a medical student.
 It provides rich opportunities for students to expand their medical knowledge, gain proficiency in a wide variety of procedures, and explore the specialty in great depth.
 The skills and knowledge you acquire during the anesthesiology rotation will be of benefit to you no matter which specialty you choose.

 For students seeking to pursue a career in the field, the anesthesiology rotation is of obvious importance.
-In an NRMP survey of 51 anesthesiology residency program directors, 84% indicated that letters of recommendation in the specialty were an important factor in making interview decisions.
+In the 2021 NRMP Program Director Survey, 78.6% of the anesthesiology residency program directors indicated that letters of recommendation in the specialty were an important factor in making interview decisions.
 Given the importance of the rotation in the anesthesiology residency selection process, I am often asked how students can make a powerful impression.
 Below are recommendations for success during your anesthesiology rotation based on advice that I have collected from numerous residents and faculty.

 The next day’s cases are typically assigned one day in advance to residents and attending physicians.
 If you can be linked to a resident or attending physician, then you will be aware of the cases you will encounter.
 If your patient is currently in the hospital, you can visit the patient, introduce yourself as a medical student member of the anesthetic team, and perform an anesthetic preoperative evaluation on the day before surgery.

 Later at home, you can read about the patients, their medical problems, and anesthetic considerations related to their particular surgery.
 Your preparation will allow you to make the most of your learning opportunities during the case, and answer any questions directed to you from your superiors.
 With the knowledge gained, you'll be better able to ask insightful questions that will enrich your educational experience.